 Sample CCNP SWITCH Lab from the Workbook

 We think four switches is a pretty good number for your CCNP lab.
-That gives you the ability to configure various scenarios which require multiple switches such as trunking in multilayer switched networks, multi-casting, QoS, VTP concepts such as pruning, creating loops and suppressing them with STP, controlling root bridge elections, multiple spanning tree environments, UplinkFast and BackboneFast, EtherChannel and Layer 3 through 7 switching.
-Two Layer 3 switches plus 2950 switches seem to work pretty well which being cost conscientious.
+That gives you the ability to configure various scenarios which require multiple switches such as trunking in multi-layer switched networks, multi-casting, QoS, VTP concepts such as pruning, creating loops and suppressing them with STP, controlling root bridge elections, multiple spanning tree environments, UplinkFast and BackboneFast, EtherChannel and Layer 3 through 7 switching.
+Two Layer 3 switches plus two layer two switches seem to work pretty well while being cost conscientious.

 What Is A Layer 3 Switch?